cpp-io2d/P0267_RefImpl/README.md

 Overview
 -------------

-This is a reference implementations of [N4073: A Proposal to Add 2D Rendering and Display to C++](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4073.pdf).
+This is a reference implementations of [P0267: A Proposal to Add 2D Rendering and Display to C++](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0267r0.pdf).

 Requirements
 -------------

-For Windows platforms, it currently requires Visual Studio 2013 (the free Express for Windows Desktop version should suffice) and Windows Vista or newer.
+For Windows platforms, it currently requires Visual Studio 2015 (the free Community edition should suffice) and Windows Vista or newer.

 For GNU/Linux platforms, it currently requires a non-ancient version of GNU autotools, cairo (>= 1.12.16), GTK+3.0 (>= 3.8.0), gmodule-2.0, gobject-2.0, and related libraries (autotools will tell you about any missing dependencies).
 By default it builds using GCC (>= 4.9.0), but you can configure it to use recent versions of Clang.